PrenerLab/redliningPilot/docs/models_asthma.md

 ## Calculate Spatial Weights

+We’ll use queens weights here to capture all contiguous neighbors, and row standardize them for
+analyses:

 ``` python
 w = ps.queen_from_shapefile("../data/spatial/clean/STL_REDLINING_Analysis2.shp", idVariable="GEOID", sparse=False)
 w.transform = 'r'
 ```

 ## Set up Variables

+The `x` model is the main effect; `xa` and `xb` are stepwise models.
+`x1` is the full OLS model / error model and `x2` is a check for whether proportion African American

 ``` python
 db = ps.open("../data/spatial/clean/STL_REDLINING_Analysis2.dbf", 'r')